mike-ward/Markdown-Edit/index.md

 [Beta News] – "Markdown Edit is far more capable than it looks"

 [Download Crew] – "An excellent Markdown editor which doesn't get in your way"

+[Softpedia] – "It comes with all the options that you would expect from such an application, but what makes it stand out from the crowd is the minimalistic, stylish-looking interface"

   [CommonMark]: http://commonmark.org
   [Chocolatey]: https://chocolatey.org/packages/markdown-edit